There are lots of ways to help the world be a better place. And here’s the good news. You don’t need money to help the world. Just time and love.

 The Daily Meditation (Paul): So, Zadie, is there anything else you’d like to say?

 Yeah.
-Guys, we truly can change the world.
+Guys, we truly can help the world be a better place.
 Most people want to help out and to do their part for the planet.
 Help them to do that.
 Maybe you can share this article, or just explain to them in your own words why carbon footprint is so important.
 Help other people to do their part.
 They’ll surprise you, and we’ll all be better for it.